ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 be to get ICA data for a large set of sub EEGs and then find the column correlations across all of that data.
 Can treat highly correlated component data as a single component run the ICA again with fewer components.
 I'll look to see if there are different ways of finding the optimal number of components, though.

+#### March 16th

+I've tried figuring out how to do dimensionality reduction.
+I was going to stack my EEG data and run PCA that way, but anything more than 500 EEGs kills the kernel.
+I can try averaging a bunch of EEGs, running PCA to find what might be an optimal number of components and then use that number of components to run PCA on the sub EEGs I use to calculate feature data for my model.
+The other option is to look at column correlations for a large number of EEGs and combine highly correlated columns.

+The reason for this is running Welch to get PSD data is done for each individual column.
+Band power analysis will make use of 4 different frequency ranges, so I'd get 4 numbers for each column.
+That's 80 features.
+Reducing that by reducing the number of columns in my EEG data would be ideal.
+Once I've done that, I can get my peak to peak data, my PSD feature data, and maybe some data from doing ICA.
+This isn't typically how EEG analysis is done, but I've hit a wall everytime I've tried something from examples I've looked at and part of the problem is they all use EEG data that is structured differently than mine and are trying to accomplish things that aren't quite what I'm trying to accomplish.
+For example, the ICA example I saw had EEG data with 64 columns, there weren't 17k separate EEGs in parquets, and the goal he had was to remove an artifact in the data which came from people blinking because that messes with the signal.